 Subjects must not be deceived about research that could reasonably be expected to cause physical pain or severe emotional distress.

 The debriefing process should consist of the following:

 - Full disclosure of the deceptive aspects of the study and an explanation of the actual study objectives

 - An explanation as to why the deception was necessary

-- An opportunity for the subject to ask questions
+- An opportunity for the subjects to ask questions

-- Whenever possible, an opportunity for the subject to withdraw his/her data from the study
+- Whenever possible, an opportunity for the subjects to withdraw their data from the study

 For research which poses no greater than minimal risk, the appropriate category of review will depend upon:

 - The degree of risk present

 - Whether or not all activities qualify for a federal expedited category or categories